Cara Therapeutics Inc. (CARA) – Don’t Believe the Hype: Check The Facts

 Sponsored

-The stock witnessed a -51.39% loss in the last 1 month and extending the period to 3 months gives it a -51.63%, and is -3.36% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.26% over the week and 6.86% over the month.
+The stock witnessed a -27.93% gain in the last 1 month and extending the period to 3 months gives it a -58.04%, and is -5.52% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.20% over the week and 6.09% over the month.

 Cara Therapeutics Inc. (CARA) Analyst Forecasts